Last Updated: 19th November 2020

 The exact amount of stamp duty homebuyers would pay depends on the location of the property.
 Each state has its own stamp duty tax, and you can use the Mortgage Choice Stamp Duty Calculator to discover your stamp duty, transfer fee and mortgage registration fee for your particular property, whatever state you're buying in.

-While nothing has been confirmed, hopefully any new stamp duty or other tax structures introduced would be beneficial for both the government and new home buyers.
+Either way, the high costs of stamp duty make a call for change important.
+Stamp duty costs can make it difficult for new buyers to enter the real estate market.
+Hopefully, any new stamp duty or other tax structures introduced would be beneficial for both the government and new home buyers.